orpiske/brainstorm/README.md

 * An API module: that contains API, events, etc
 * A CLI module: to create new projects and package artifacts
-* Workers that actually execute the actual acquisition, transformation and sink.
+* Workers that actually execute the actual data sourcing, transformation and sinking.
 Currently consists of:
+  * Sink Workers
+    * Camel Sink: A worker that uses a YAML route to sink the data to one of the components supported by Camel.
   * Source Workers
      * Camel Source: A worker that can consume from multiple sources using a Camel route defined in YAML.
   *  Transformation Workers:
      * [Runner Worker](workers/transformers/runner-transformer): a worker that runs a transformation task based provided in a script